Deadly heatwaves could affect 74% of the world’s population

 Deadly heatwaves for Africa, Asia and the Persian Gulf, jozuadouglas, Pixabay

 Always hot, it's no surprise that for the Persian Gulf, scientists forecast "temperature levels that are intolerable to humans".
-By the end of the century, the wet bulb temperature will have exceeded the deadly 35 °C (95 °F) threshold several times in the major cities of Abu Dhabi, Dubai and Doha.
+Future temperature in southwest Asia projected to exceed a threshold for human adaptability — research article By the end of the century, the wet bulb temperature will have exceeded the deadly 35 °C (95 °F) threshold several times in the major cities of Abu Dhabi, Dubai and Doha.
+Study: Persian Gulf could experience deadly heat — press release

 Heatwaves already deadly